Celebrating World Lion Day With Preschoolers

 • Lions live up to 16 years in the wild.

-• They are social and the only known type of cat that live in groups, which are called pride.
+• They are social and the only known type of cat that lives in groups, which are called a pride.

 • Lions are a vulnerable species.